-Suspicious payment activity means that there is a problem with your payment method or information, try to figure out the trouble and solve it immediately.
+Google Ads suspicious payment activity means there is a problem with your payment method or information; try to figure out the trouble and solve it immediately.

-Reasons for Google Ads suspended for suspicious payment
+Why Google Ads account suspended for suspicious payment

 Problems with payment methods are a common cause of suspensions.
-Below are some detailed reasons an account can be temporarily suspended:
+Below are some reasons for Google account was suspended due to suspicious activity:

-You are most likely suspended because your account shared payment information with another suspended account.
+Most likely because your account shared payment information with another suspended account.
 There are two important cases to emphasize here: